Shahin-96/Shahin-96/README.md

 - <a href="https://github.com/Shahin-96/Dealing-with-Missing-USB"> Dealing with Missing USB Drive </a>
 - <a href="https://github.com/Shahin-96/Applying-PASTA-Threat-Modeling"> Applying PASTA Threat Model Framework </a>
 - <a href="https://github.com/Shahin-96/Incident-Handlers-Journal-Project"> Incident Handler's Journal Project </a>
+- <a href="https://github.com/Shahin-96/Analyze-Suspicious-File-with-VirusTotal"> Analyze a Suspicious File with VirusTotal </a>
 - Classify the assets connected to a home network
 - Create a risk register
 - Data Security Audit and Improvement